syemichel/Experience-Classification/README.md

 ```bash
 pip install stable-baselines3==2.2.1
 ```
-Install all toolkits in your environment.
+Download and install all toolkits in your environment.

 ## Usage
 run train.py in the source code for training models using EC, the running example is as follows: